brillout/release-me/README.md

 }
 ```

-That's all `@brillout/release-me` needs: you can now use `pnpm exec release-me patch` to release a new patch version.
+That's it: you can now use `pnpm exec release-me patch` to release a new patch version.

-### Scripts

-It's optional but we recommend adding `package.json#scripts`:
+We recommend adding the following scripts:

 ```diff
  // package.json